yagnesh16697/Javascript/LLD.md

 In summary, encapsulation in TypeScript involves using access modifiers (`private`, `protected`) to control the visibility of class members and employing getters and setters to manage access to properties.
 This helps in organizing and securing the internal implementation details of a class.

-### Abstraction
+## Abstraction

-let's break down abstraction in a simple way using TypeScript.
+Let's break down abstraction in a simple way using TypeScript.

 Abstraction is a concept in programming where you focus on the essential properties of an object or a system while ignoring the non-essential details.